amir-hadzic/amir-hadzic.github.com/_posts/2012-11-17-Speaking-in-public.markdown

 > Shared workspaces are not something new.
 There are shared workspaces in most
 > developed countries and they are usually referred to as coworking spaces.
 Our
 > neighboring countries such as Croatia and Serbia have coworking spaces.

-> Coworking spaces usually rent out individual desks and have different pricing
+> These spaces usually rent out individual desks and have different pricing
 > options for different team sizes.

 > What I don't know is how big the market is and what exactly "affordable" means